saad1969/MicrosoftLearning-AZ-500-Azure-Security/Instructions/Labs/Module_1/LAB_02_Set up Always Encrypted (Key Vault).md

     Install-Package Microsoft.IdentityModel.Clients.ActiveDirectory
      ```

-1. Open a the **program.cs** file in notepad from Allfiles\Labs\Mod4_Lab04 and copy the code.
+1. Open the **program.cs** file in notepad from Allfiles\Labs\Mod1_Lab02 and copy the code.

-8. Replace the code in **Program.cs** with the code you just copied.
+8. Replace the code in **Program.cs** in Visual Studio with the code you just copied.

-9. Locate the Connection string settings in the Main method and replace with the values that you copied from the previous steps.
+9. Locate the **Connection string, clientId, and clientSecret** settings in the Main method and replace them with the values that you copied from the previous steps.

 10.  **Click** the **Start Button** in **Visual Studio**.